 Hundreds of books have been published over the years about process improvement and quality management.
 You can find many different books on Lean Manufacturing or Six Sigma.
 This book is different because it addresses the relation between Lean and other improvement methods that have been proven to be successful over the past decades, such as TQM, Kaizen, TPM and Six Sigma.
-These methods, tools and techniques have been united in the 'Continuous Improvement Maturity Model' (CIMM[TM]).
+These methods, tools and techniques have been united in the 'Continuous Improvement Maturity Model' (CIMMTM).
 CIMM is an open standard and is maintained by the 'Lean Six Sigma Academy' (LSSA).
 The framework describes the process of Continuous Improvement from a very early stage through to delivering World Class products and services.
 The CIMM framework connects Lean, Six Sigma and other improvement, quality management and new product development.
 The framework also connects the so-called 'Hard'-elements of process improvement and the so-called 'Soft'-elements of organizational development and change management.

-The structure of this book is based on the LSSA Skill set for Lean and Six Sigma Green Belt [19.].
+The structure of this book is based on the LSSA Skill set for Lean and Six Sigma Black Belt [19.].
 All of the techniques described in these Skill set will be reviewed in this book.
 The Lean elements will be discussed in chapter 1 to 6.
 The Six Sigma elements will be discussed in chapters 7 and 8.
 We also advise you to use the accompanying exercise book with exercises and answer keys.
-In case you would like to subscribe for LSSA certification, we advise you to review the criteria described in Appendix A and B. Those who would like to apply Lean at the Yellow or Black Belt level are advised to read the specific book within the 'Climbing the Mountain' series.
+In case you would like to subscribe for LSSA certification, we advise you to review the criteria described in Appendix A and B. Those who would like to apply Lean at the Yellow or Green Belt level are advised to read the specific book within the 'Climbing the Mountain' series.

 This book can be used for two purposes.
-Firstly, it acts as a guide for Green Belts undertaking a Lean or Six Sigma project following the DMAIC roadmap ('Define - Measure - Analyze - Improve - Control').
-Secondly, this book serves to determine where the organization stands and what the best strategy is to get to a higher CIMM level.
+Firstly, it acts as a guide for Black Belts undertaking a Lean or Six Sigma project following the DMAIC roadmap ('Define - Measure - Analyze - Improve - Control').
+Secondly, it is a guide for (Master) Black Belts that are involved in improving the overall performance of the organization and to lead the continuous improvement transformation process.